mitogen-hq/mitogen/docs/examples.rst

    ``rm`` was executed, it got wiped.
 3. There is at least one more syntax error present: a semicolon missing after the ``umount`` command.
-4. Depending in which environment the ``PROD`` variable is set, either it will always evaluate to false, because it was set by the bastion host, or it will do the right thing, because it was set by the script host.
-5. If you cutpaste the snippet into an interactive shell, the apparently quoted "!" character in the ``echo`` command will be interepreted as a history expansion.
+4. If you paste the snippet into an interactive shell, the apparently quoted "!" character in the ``echo`` command will be interpreted as a history expansion.
-6. Nobody knows this one! ``sudo`` preserved the remainder of the argument vector as-is, whereas ``ssh`` **concatenates** each part into a single string that is passed to the login shell.
+5. ``sudo`` preserves the remainder of the argument vector as-is, while ``ssh`` **concatenates** each part into a single string that is passed to the login shell.
+While quotes appearing within arguments are preserved by ``sudo``, without additional effort, pairs of quotes are effectively stripped by ``ssh``.
-7. As for where the glob is expanded, the answer is I have absolutely no idea without running the code, which might wipe out the backups!
+6. As for where the glob is expanded, the answer is I have absolutely no idea without running the code, which might wipe out the backups!
+7. If the ``ssh fileserver`` command fails, the exit status of ``ssh bastion`` will continue to indicate success.
+8. Depending in which environment the ``PROD`` variable is set, either it will always evaluate to false, because it was set by the bastion host, or it will do the right thing, because it was set by the script host.

-Golly, we've managed to hit at least 7 potentially mission-critical gotchas in only 14 lines of code, and they are just those I can count!
+Golly, we've managed to hit at least 8 potentially mission-critical gotchas in only 14 lines of code, and they are just those I can count!
 Welcome to the reality of "programming" in shell.